wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'rich hostage',
   ];
    gen_data['BRALANIwants'] = [
-    'wants to hunt down the ugly monster who permanently defaced something crafted by the eladrin', 'is a fey {noble} on a hunting trip',
+    'wants to hunt down the ugly monster who permanently defaced something crafted by the ELADRIN', 'is a fey {noble} on a hunting trip',
     'is heralding the harshest of winters',
     'is leading the gerilla against a local despot',